Everyone Knows This Is How

 She was a confidante of Blair's who always seemed to have her back.
 If Dorota was the real GG that would have been a mind-blowing revelation.
 Fans would have had to immediately start re-watching the show from the very beginning to find clues that Dorota was never as loyal as we thought she was.

 Don't worry, though, Szadkowski has moved past the fact that GG ended all wrong and let's be honest, it totally did.
-She likes to think about all those people who also thought Dorota should have been the one cyberstalking our favorite Upper East Siders.
-Her favorite being a certain New York City mayor.
+She likes to think about all those people who also thought Dorota should have been the one cyberstalking our favourite Upper East Siders.
+Her favourite being a certain New York City mayor.

 Advertisement